microbiome/course_2021_radboud/import.md

 Data is located in a “data” subfolder.
 Data consists of 3 files:

--   biom file that contains abundance table and taxonomy information
+-   biom file that contains an abundance table and taxonomy information
--   csv file that contains sample metadata
+-   csv file that contains a sample metadata
 -   tre file that contains a phylogenetic tree.

 Define source file paths.